cyclus/cyclus.github.com/source/module/dre.rst

 Bids are modeled as collections of ``cyclus::BidPortfolio``\ s, where each portfolio includes a collection of ``cyclus::Bid``\ s and a collection of ``cyclus::CapacityConstraint``\ s.
-A portfolio is not violated if any of its constiuent bids are connected to their requests and all of its constraints are satisfied.
+A portfolio is not violated if any of its constituent bids are connected to their requests and all of its constraints are satisfied.

-A bid is comprised of request to which it is responding and a resource that it is offering in response to the request.
+A bid is comprised of a request to which it is responding and a resource that it is offering in response to the request.

 For example, consider a facility of type ``MyFacility`` that has 10 kg of fuel of commodity type ``FuelA`` that it can provide.
 Furthermore, consider that its capacity to fulfill orders is constrained by the total amount of a given nuclide.
-A valid ``GetMatlBids`` implementaiton would then be:
+A valid ``GetMatlBids`` implementation would then be:

 .. code-block:: c++